Do I Need to Have My California Living Will Witnessed or Notarized?

 Finally, if you are in a skilled nursing facility, the document must also be witnessed by a patient advocate or ombudsman.
 (This requirement applies whether the document is witnessed or notarized.)

 After you have your advance directive witnessed or notarized, it is legally valid.
 Keep the original in your files and give a copy to your health care agent, if you named one.
 To ensure that you get the health care that you want, it’s a good idea to make your wishes widely known.
-So, you might also consider giving copies of your advance directive to your physician, your hospital, your HMO or other insurance plan, and trusted family members and friends.
+You might also consider giving copies of your advance directive to your physician, your hospital, your HMO or other insurance plan, and trusted family members and friends.

 Review your document every few years to make sure that it still reflects your wishes.
 Also, consider making new documents if you move to another state, get married or divorced, or if your health care agenet is no longer able to supervise your wishes.